 There’s only one way to know how it feels.
 And that way, very simply, is – by running with the bulls.

-Our thanks to Shaira Mazo who kindly copied the story from print Guidepost into a Word document and also for photographing the printed pages of the story for us.
+Our thanks to Shaira Mazo who kindly copied the story from print Guidepost into a Word document and also for scanning the printed pages of the story for us.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.